No Oil Producing and Exporting Cartels Act

 NOPEC has been the Congressional effort to address the issue that, under federal law, foreign governments cannot be sued for predatory pricing or failing to comply with federal antitrust laws.
 Thus, the purpose of the bill was to extend similar Sherman Antitrust consumer protection, so as to include protection against collusion and predatory pricing by foreign governments and international cartels, such as the Organization of the Petroleum Exporting Countries (OPEC).

 As written and passed, H.R.
 2264:

-Amends the Sherman Act to declare it to be illegal and a violation of the Act for any foreign state or instrumentality thereof to act collectively or in combination with any other foreign state or any other person, whether by cartel or any other association or form of cooperation or joint action, to limit the production or distribution of oil, natural gas, or any other petroleum product (petroleum), to set or maintain the price of petroleum, or to otherwise take any action in restraint of trade for petroleum, when such action has a direct, substantial, and reasonably foreseeable effect on the market, supply, price, or distribution of petroleum in the United States.

 It also summarizes enforcement parameters as follows:

-Denies a foreign state engaged in such conduct sovereign immunity from the jurisdiction or judgments of U.S. courts in any action brought to enforce this Act.
-States that no U.S. court shall decline, based on the act of state doctrine, to make a determination on the merits in an action brought under this Act.
-Authorizes the Attorney General to bring an action in U.S. district court to enforce this Act.
-Makes an exception to the jurisdictional immunity of a foreign state in an action brought under this Act.

 Controversy surrounding passage under veto threat

 At the time of passage, U.S. motorists were paying $3.21/gallon for gasoline.
 The London-based Center for Global Energy Studies cited OPEC restrictions on output as the driving force in pushing oil prices in 2008 to above $60/barrel.
 The study proposed that this OPEC-driven price increase was the central cause of the consumer gas price increase at the pump.

 The many bipartisan supporters of the bill, in Congress and elsewhere, felt disavowed by President Bush's staunch veto threats.
 Representative Conyers stated: "The Bush administration's threat to veto this bill is just further proof that the administration favors the international oil cartel over the American consumer."
 Then-senators Barack Obama and Hillary Clinton both voted "yes" on NOPEC.
 Commodities trader and author Raymond J. Learsy put it this way: "In defiance of oil interests Congress voted overwhelmingly for the Bill (70 votes to 23 in the Senate and 345 to 72 in the House).
 This was an act of refreshing and courageous leadership by our Congress only to be abandoned after President George W. Bush, that great stalwart of oil interests and friend of Saudi Arabia, made it clear that he would veto the bill should it land on his desk."